Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Initial State Estimation: A MHE Approach

-\begin{myrem} The vector $\m g(\cdot)$ in is in fact a function of initial state $\m{x}_0 := \m x(0)$, since the $k$-th state $\m x_k := \m x(k)$---as can be observed from \eqref{disc_m_NDAE}---is coupled to initial state $\m x_0$ through the postulated discrete state-space representation. \end{myrem} Indeed for every initial condition $\m{x}_0$, it holds true that $\m{h}{(\m{x}_0)} = 0$ such that, $\m{y}{(\m{x}_0)} = \m{w}(\m x_0)$.
-Therefore, we can define the observability of a system with respect to the selected PMU buses as Definition~\ref{def:inde(2)}. \begin{mydef}~ Uniform observability of system \eqref{eq:disc_ssm_NDAE} under the prescribed PMU placement holds true, if for all $\text{inputs} \; \m{u}(k)$ and under a finite measurement horizon $\mr{N}_{o}$, the mapping $\m g(\cdot)$ defined in \eqref{eq:g(x_0)} is injective with respect to $\m{x}_0$. \end{mydef} That being said, we can say that for the system to be observable, initial state $\m{x}_0$ under a selected sensor placement has to be uniquely determined for a set of measurements $\m y(\m x_0)$ over horizon $\mr{N}_{o}$.
-A sufficient condition for $\m g(\cdot)$ to be injective with respect to initial state $\m{x}_0$, is that the Jacobian of $\m g(\cdot)$ around $\m{x}_0$ is full rank, that is, $\rank(\m{J}(\m\Gamma,\m{x}_0)) = n_d + n_a =n \; \forall \; \m {x}_0$~\cite{Hanba2009}.
+\begin{myrem} The vector $\m h(\cdot)$ is in fact a function of initial state $\m{x}_0$, since the $k$-th state $\m x_k$---as can be observed from \eqref{disc_m_NDAE}---is coupled to $\m x_0$ through the postulated discrete state-space representation. \end{myrem} Indeed, for every initial condition $\m{x}_0$, it holds true that $\m{h}{(\m{x}_0)} = 0$ such that, $\m{y}{(\m{x}_0)} = \m{w}(\m x_0)$.
+We can define the observability of a system with respect to the selected PMU buses according to Definition~\ref{def:inde(2)}. \begin{mydef}[\cite{Hanba2009} ] Uniform observability of system \eqref{eq:disc_ssm_NDAE} under the prescribed PMU placement holds true, if for all $\text{inputs} \; \m{u}_k$ there exists a finite measurement horizon $\mr{N}_{o}$ such that the mapping function $\m h(\cdot)$ defined in~\eqref{eq:g(x_0)} is injective, i.e., one-to-one, with respect to initial state $\m{x}_0$. \end{mydef} That being said, we can say that for the system to be observable, initial state $\m{x}_0$ under a selected sensor placement has to be uniquely determined for a set of measurements $\m y(\m x_0)$ over horizon $\mr{N}_{o}$.
+A sufficient condition for $\m h(\cdot)$ to be injective with respect to initial state $\m{x}_0$, is that the Jacobian of $\m h(\cdot)$ around $\m{x}_0$ is full rank~\cite{Hanba2009}.